Troubleshooting

 2. Check build logs

-miren logs -a myapp --build VERSION
+miren logs build -a myapp VERSION

 Replace VERSION with the version from the deployment history.
 This shows the build output so you can see where things went wrong.
+See Logs for more on filtering and following logs.

 Server-level issues